 Patriarchy is the male-dominated social system which oppresses women across all spheres.
 Throughout history, men have had more power than women and have made it difficult for women to attain an equal level of power.
 We currently live in a patriarchal society – this is particularly evident when you look at our political institutions, top-earning professions and media, all where women are woefully underrepresented.

-First-wave feminists are generally accepted to be the wonderful 19th century ladies who won us the vote and other basic legal rights.
+First-wave feminists are generally accepted to be the wonderful 19th and early 20th century women who won us the vote and other basic legal rights.
 These suffragettes were inspired by an even earlier feminist, Mary Wollstonecraft, who published one of the first feminist treatises, A Vindication of the Rights of Woman (1792).

 Women’s suffrage in the United Kingdom was a national movement that began in 1872.
 The outbreak of WWI led to a halting of much of the campaigning but in 1918 the Representation of the People Act 1918 was passed, giving the vote to women over the age of 30 who met minimum property qualifications.
 The Representation of the People Act 1928 extended the vote to all women over the age of 21.
 Prior to this, a Matrimonial Causes Act 1923 gave women the right to the same grounds for divorce as men.

-A lot of women were imprisoned, beaten, force-fed and killed for the right to vote.
-That’s (one of the reasons) why you’re a dickhead if you don’t do it.
+Many first-wave feminists were imprisoned, beaten, force-fed and killed for the right to vote.

 The myth of the “bra-burning feminist” began during this period when a group of radical feminists protested the 1968 Miss America contest.
 They put a bunch of restrictive items such as bras, girdles, etc. in a bin but didn’t set any of it on fire.
 They also crowned a sheep, which sounds hilarious.